 Stuart caught the birding bug when he made regular visits to Leighton Moss RSPB with his father, and in the years that followed he travelled far and wide in the pursuit of birds.
 Stuart lives in Lancashire with his young family.

-Tom Lowe BSc (Hons)
+Gareth Thomas BSc (Hons)

 Vital Academy – High quality distance Learning